jolaya182/googleContactNotes/README.md

 placing notes on your contacts using google api

+go to the app/keys/index.js and insert your google apiKey and Client_id.

 download using git clone https://github.com/jolaya182/lvrgRedux.git

 run the command `npm start` and your main browser should appear with the application running